Chain Tutte polynomials: Basic properties of chain Tutte polynomials

-First we present a few basic facts about these polynomials which generalize the properties in the classical case of $T^1_M$.
-First we show that up to a change of coordinates the chain Tutte polynomial of the dual matroid is the same as the matroid.
+Next we present a few basic facts about these polynomials which generalize the properties of the Tutte polynomial $T^1_M$.
+First we show that up to a change of coordinates a matroid and its dual have the same the chain Tutte polynomial.

 \begin{proposition} If $M^*$ is the dual matroid of $M$ then

 \end{proposition}

 \begin{proof}